vemoreno/blog/_posts/2017-03-20-announcing-third-party-client-api-authorization.markdown

 ![Enable APIs section](https://cdn.auth0.com/blog/blog/enable_apis_section.png)
 _Enable APIs section_

-Next, Click the `Create API` button:
+Next, click the `Create API` button:

 ![Create API](https://cdn.auth0.com/docs/media/articles/api/overview/create-api.png)

 You need to provide the following information for your API:

 * **Name:** a friendly name for the API.
 Does not affect any functionality.
 * **Identifier:** a unique identifier for the API.
-We recommend using a URL but note that this doesn't have to be a publicly available URL, Auth0 will not call your API at all.
+We recommend using a URL, but note that this doesn't have to be a publicly available URL as Auth0 will not call your API at all.
 This value cannot be modified afterwards.
 * **Signing Algorithm:** the algorithm to sign the tokens with.
 The available values are `HS256` and `RS256`.
 When selecting `RS256` the token will be signed with the tenant's private key.
-For more details on the signing algorithms go to the Signing Algorithms paragraph.

-Once you are done with all these information, you can go ahead to click the `Create` button.
+Once you are finished filling in this information, you can go ahead and click the `Create` button.
 You will then be navigated to the *Quick Start* of your API.
-Here you can find details on the implementation changes you have to do to your API, which basically consists of choosing a JWT library from a predefined list and configuring this library to validate the access tokens in your API.
+Here you can find details on the implementation changes you have to do to your API, which consists of choosing a JWT library from a predefined list and configuring this library to validate the access tokens in your API.

 ![Quickstart View](https://cdn.auth0.com/docs/media/articles/api/overview/quickstarts-view.png)
 _Quickstart view_

 The other available views for your API are:

 **Settings:** lists the settings for your API.
 Some are editable.
 Here you can change the token expiration time and enable offline access (this way Auth0 will allow clients to ask for Refresh Tokens for this API).
-For details refer to the [API Settings paragraph](https://auth0.com/docs/apis#api-settings).
+For details, refer to the [API Settings paragraph](https://auth0.com/docs/apis#api-settings).

-**Scopes:** here you can define the scopes for this API, by setting a name and a description.
+**Scopes:** here you can define the scopes for this API by setting a name and a description.

-**Non Interactive Clients:** lists your Non Interactive Clients.
+**Non-Interactive Clients:** lists your Non Interactive Clients.
 You can authorize which Non Interactive Clients can request access tokens for your API.
 You can optionally select a subset of the defined scopes to further limit the access that an authorized client has.
 Only Non Interactive Clients require explicit permission.
-That is because, when you authorize a non-interactive Client to access an API, Auth0 is creating a Client Grant for that Client.
+That is because when you authorize a non-interactive Client to access an API, Auth0 is creating a Client Grant for that Client.
 For more details on this case refer to: [Setting up a Client Credentials Grant using the Management Dashboard.](https://auth0.com/docs/api-auth/config/using-the-auth0-dashboard)

 **Test:** from this view you can execute a sample Client Credentials flow with any of your Authorized Non-Interactive Clients to check that everything is working as expected.